jiradeto/gsoc-summary/README.md

 To see all SPIRV-Cross issues I filed please check [here.](https://github.com/KhronosGroup/SPIRV-Cross/issues?utf8=%E2%9C%93&q=+is%3Aissue+author%3Ajiradeto+)

 ### New shader generator Tool

-In the end of GSoC program, GraphicsFuzz has equiped with a new tool called Known Value Shader Generator.
+GraphicsFuzz has equiped with a new tool called Known Value Shader Generator which generates a shader job from the given RGBA colors.
+This tool mutates the numeric inputs by applying various transformations that  eventually generates the mutated expression producing the original value.
+Currently, the tool has a limited set of transformations.
+The next steps for this tool involve extending transformations set.

+The following PRs involve implementing a new shader generator tool.

 [#625](https://github.com/google/graphicsfuzz/pull/625): WIP: add skeleton classes for the new primitive mutation